astronomer/docs/learn/custom-xcom-backends-tutorial.md

     AIRFLOW__CORE__XCOM_BACKEND=include.xcom_backend_json.CustomXComBackendJSON
     ```

-    If you use Astro, set the this environment variable in your Deployment instead.
-See [Environment variables](https://docs.astronomer.io/astro/environment-variables).

-    If you use Astro, set the this environment variable in your Deployment instead.
+    If you use Astro, set this environment variable in your Deployment instead.
 See [Environment variables](https://docs.astronomer.io/astro/environment-variables).

 5. Restart your Airflow instance using `astro dev restart`.